im-rahulr/gemini-cli/docs/cli/configuration.md

   3.  **Sub-directory Context Files (Contextual/Local):**
       - Location: The CLI also scans for the configured context file in subdirectories _below_ the current working directory (respecting common ignore patterns like `node_modules`, `.git`, etc.).
       - Scope: Allows for highly specific instructions relevant to a particular component, module, or sub-section of your project.
-- **Concatenation & UI Indication:** The contents of all found context files are concatenated (with separators indicating their origin and path) and provided as part of the system prompt to the Gemini model.
+- **Concatenation & UI Indication:** The contents of all found context files are concatenated (with separators indicating their origin and path) and provided as part of the system prompt to the CodeCraft model.
 The CLI footer displays the count of loaded context files, giving you a quick visual cue about the active instructional context.
 - **Commands for Memory Management:**
   - Use `/memory refresh` to force a re-scan and reload of all context files from all configured locations.
 This updates the AI's instructional context.
   - Use `/memory show` to display the combined instructional context currently loaded, allowing you to verify the hierarchy and content being used by the AI.